emqx/emqx-docs/en_US/rule/rule-example.md

 > Payload: "hello"
 ```

-Then inspect the Redis table, verify a new record has been inserted:
+Then inspect the Redis table, and verify a new record has been inserted:

 ```bash
 \$ redis-cli